Blood Orange Margaritas

 Blood oranges are oranges with a high level of anthocyanin which gives them a crimson hue.
 A natural mutation of a regular sweet orange brought about this beautiful variety with a taste that’s a cross between an orange and raspberry, and tarter than a sweet navel orange.

-Cool-weather helps promote the production of anthocyanin, so the best growing season is between December and May.
+Cool weather helps promote the production of anthocyanin, so the best growing season is between December and May.
+Grab some when they’re in season, and squeeze the juice to keep in the freezer for a quick margarita fix!

 Blood oranges are gorgeous in salads, orange curd, and cocktails!
 Their deep color makes for an exquisite presentation!